 Our Services are located in the United States.
 If you choose to use the Services from the European Union or other regions of the world with laws governing data collection and use that may differ from U.S. law, then please note that you are transferring your information outside of those regions to the United States for storage and processing.
 By providing your information, you consent to any transfer and processing in accordance with this Policy.

-Guardant Health will treat all personal information received from the EU/EEA, UK and Switzerland in accordance with the Privacy Shield Principles and DPA 2018 and GDPR requirements.
+Guardant Health will treat all personal information received from the EU/EEA and UK in accordance with GDPR and DPA 2018 requirements and personal data received from Switzerland in accordance with the Privacy Shield Principles and GDPR requirements.
 (See Notice of Privacy Practices Under GDPR for EU, UK and Swiss Residents for full details.
 This notice is located on Guardant Health’s website.)

-For EU, UK and Swiss Individuals: Privacy Shield Notice for Personal Data Transfers to the United States
+For EU, UK and Swiss Individuals: Notice for Personal Data Transfers to the United States

-With respect to personal data received or transferred pursuant to the Privacy Shield Frameworks, Guardant Health is subject to the regulatory and enforcement powers of the U.S. Federal Trade Commission.
+With respect to personal data received or transferred pursuant to the Swiss-U.S. Privacy Shield Framework, Guardant Health is subject to the regulatory and enforcement powers of the U.S. Federal Trade Commission.

 Guardant Health has certified that it adheres to the Privacy Shield Principles of:

-Pursuant to the Privacy Shield Frameworks, EU, UK and Swiss individuals have the right to obtain our confirmation of whether we maintain personal information relating to you in the United States.
+Pursuant to the Swiss-U.S. Privacy Shield Framework, Swiss individuals have the right to obtain our confirmation of whether we maintain personal information relating to you in the United States.
 Upon request, we will provide you with access to the personal information that we hold about you.
 You may also correct, amend, or delete the personal information we hold about you.
-An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data transferred to the United States under Privacy Shield, should direct the query to email@example.com.
+An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data transferred to the United States under the Swiss-U.S. Privacy Shield, should direct the query to firstname.lastname@example.org.
 If requested to remove data, we will respond within a reasonable timeframe.

 Guardant Health will not use personal data for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual unless it has received the individual’s affirmative and explicit consent (opt-in).